muaz-khan/WebRTC-Experiment/README.md

-**Just copy HTML code in your site and that's all you need to do.
+**Just copy HTML/JS code in your site and that's all you need to do.
 Nothing to install!
 No requirements!**

 ====
-## Cross Browser Support (All Experiments are interoperable!)
+## Browser Support
 [WebRTC Experiments](https://webrtc-experiment.appspot.com) works fine on following web-browsers:

 | Browser        | Support           |